-Relationship management structures are a key tool in the way that many private sector organisations oversee their client base, and we believe that this function should be developed within the broader scaleup ecosystem, including Government and educators, for the UK's scaleup business population.
+Relationship management structures are a key tool in the way that many private sector organisations oversee their client base, and we believe that this function should be developed within Government for the UKs high growth business population.
 The development of a relationship management 'high growth' team within Government, would leverage current structures in a more proactive manner and provide a critical link between identified scaleups and the support available.
 This team would build proactive, trusted relationships with growth businesses and then act as a triage service to direct these companies to the right government and private sector services to speed their growth.
+Relationship management structures are a key tool in the way that many private sector organisations oversee their client base

-Relationship managers would work hand in glove across Government departments which will provide the 'product' offering for scaleups, be this Trade Missions or wider export support from DIT / UKEF, innovation related funding or support from Innovate UK, growth capital from the British Business Bank / British Patient Capital, Leadership development opportunities, or wider private sector support.
+Relationship managers would work hand in glove across Government departments which will provide the 'product' offering for scaleups, be this Trade Missions or wider export support from DIT / UKEF, innovation related funding or support from Innovate UK, growth capital from the British Business Bank /British Patient Capital, Leadership development opportunities, or wider private sector support.
 The deployment of local scaleup champions, across private and public sector, can also be an important part of this, raising awareness of different schemes and growth opportunities, and creating local, relatable touchpoints for scaleup businesses.

-To make this kind of structure effective, it must be built upon the latest available data (as noted in Recommendation 1).
+To make this kind of structure effective, it must be built upon the latest available data (as noted in Recommendation 1)